shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “What?”

-“Nevermind.
+“Never mind.
 Let’s get home before the cats spot us.”
 He walked into the woods, and they followed.

 “I never thought I’d be so happy to see you, Lemilay.”
 Ersatzica went in to hug her sister.